 Christmas Things to Do in Orlando

 Spend a day at Universal Studios, where you can find light displays, holiday-themed snacks, and your favorite characters at the Wizarding World of Harry Potter or the Grinchmas Who-liday Spectacular.
 Head over to Disney World for the rides, restaurants, and the Epcot International Festival of the Holidays.
 Watch the Orlando Ballet put on a performance of The Nutcracker.
-Listen to the Singing Christmas Trees at First Baptist Orlando, where choir members stand in as ornaments on two towering trees.
 Or check out Christmas at Gaylord Palms, which offers snow tubing, acrobatic shows, ice sculptures, gingerbread cookie decorating, and visits from Santa!

 Santa Claus, IN